robinhood/faust/docs/userguide/streams.rst

       and serialization.

-The easiest way to process streams is to use :ref:`agents <guide-agents>`, but you can also you can create a stream manually from any topic/channel.
+The easiest way to process streams is to use :ref:`agents <guide-agents>`, but you can also create a stream manually from any topic/channel.

 Here we define a model for our stream, create a stream from the "withdrawals" topic and iterate over it: